 Many parents now want to take control of their children’s education.
 Lack of confidence in the public school system or now fear driven because of the Covid pandemic.

-When the schools shut in March 20 my son was at a bit of a loss.
+When the schools shut on March 20 my son was at a bit of a loss.
 There was only a spattering of work being set by a handful of teachers.
 I could see so much time being wasted that we sat down and made a plan.
-If work was not being set then we would go online and download some math, or english or science, and plan that for the day.
+If work was not being set then we would go online and download some math, English, or science, and plan that for the day.

 We found that with a plan in place the time was much more beneficial.